must1/PomodoroTimer/README.md

-# PomodoroTimer
+# Timer
-PomodoroTimer using JavaFX software platform.
+Timer using JavaFX software platform.

 It's got option like: start, stop or reset timer.